 New residents in the state of Florida must transfer their out-of-state license to a valid Florida driver’s license within 30 days after establishing residency.
 The DHSMV defines this as starting employment, registering to vote, starting school/work, or having lived in the state for more than six consecutive months.

-There is no need to worry, this article will provide you with actionable information pertaining to how to transfer your out-of-state license to a Florida driver’s license when moving states.
-As long as you have a valid US license from another state, transferring it will be no problem.
+There is no need to worry, this article will provide you with actionable tips and information about transferring your license to Florida.
+As long as you have a valid US license from another state, it will be no problem.

-Scheduling an appointment at the Florida Department of Highway Safety and Motor Vehicles is the very first step towards getting your Florida driver’s license as a new resident.
+Scheduling an appointment at the Florida Department of Highway Safety and Motor Vehicles is the very first step.
 You can schedule online using the Online Appointment Service and Information System (OASIS).
 Appointments fill fairly quickly, especially in high traffic locations, so you’ll want to book about a week or two in advance.

 You can also walk-in to your local DHSMV and attempt to complete your Florida driver’s license transfer on the same day.
 As you may know, many of these offices can see long wait times.
 If you choose to go this route, you’ll want to know the most optimal times to head to the DHSMV to avoid having to wait there all day.